- Upper division history seminar

 - Conduct research collaboratively within groups

-- Hone digital literacy skills
+- Hone public history skills

 Class will be primarily be a discussion.
 We will read and analyze primary and secondary sources in preparation for class and in class.
 Considerable time is spent developing students’ writing and analytical skills.
 Additional instructions on assignments will be distributed to students in class and via Canvas.
 The following is an overview.